 The Vinton County Commissioners placed a 1.5 mill human services levy combined for senior and child welfare activities on the ballot in November 2017 and it passed.
-Collections will begin in 2018 and 75% of the collected amount will go to children services.
-The Ross County Children Services levy will expire in 2017 and the Ross County Commissioners placed it on the ballot in November 2017 and the levy passed.
-There will be no break in collections of this revenue.
+Collections began in January 2018 and 75% of the collected amount will go to children services.
+The Ross County Children Services levy expired in 2017 and the Ross County Commissioners placed it on the ballot in November 2017 and the levy passed.
+There was no break in collections of this revenue.
+The Hocking County Commissioners placed a 1.0 mill children services levy on the ballot in November 2018 and it passed.
+Collections are to begin in January 2019.

-Beginning in fiscal year 2019, funding for non-emergency transportation (NET) will not be funded through the Ohio Department of Job and Family Services system.
+Beginning in fiscal year 2020, funding for non-emergency transportation (NET) will not be funded through the Ohio Department of Job and Family Services system.
 This assistance program will be transitioning to the Ohio Department of Medicaid, therefore this program will no longer be appearing on the SCOJFS financial statements.